 -

-Additives: Adding milk, sugar, lemon, or other ingredients will alter the pH of the tea.
+Additives: Adding milk, sugar, lemon, or other ingredients significantly alters the pH.
 Milk, for instance, will raise the pH, making the tea less acidic.
+Lemon juice, on the other hand, will further lower the pH.

 How can I reduce the acidity of tea?